intel/nauta/docs/user-guide/actions/mount.md

 |`-h, --help` | No | Displays help messaging information. |

-## Returns
+### Returns

 This command returns another command that can be used to mount a client's folders on a user's local machine.
 It also shows what command should be used to unmount client's folder after it is no longer needed.

 ## list Subcommand

+### Synopsis

-The`list`displays a list of Nauta related folders mounted on a user's machine.
+Use the `list` subcommand to display a list of Nauta related folders mounted on a user's machine.
 If run using administrator credentials, it displays the mounts of all users.

 ### Syntax